luphord/imgwrench/README.rst

 * Command *colorfix* for fixing the colors of aged photographs
 * Command *resize* for resizing images
 * Command *stack* for vertically stacking images
+* Command *save* for no processing, but saving images with the given parameters

 Credits
 -------